U.S. SEC fines Citibank more than $38 million for mishandling ADRS

-WASHINGTON (Reuters) - Citibank (C.N) will pay more than $38 million to the U.S. Securities and Exchange Commission (SEC) for abuse in handling American Depositary Receipts (ADRS), the regulator said in a statement on Wednesday.
+WASHINGTON, Nov 7 (Reuters) - Citibank will pay more than $38 million to the U.S. Securities and Exchange Commission (SEC) for abuse in handling American Depositary Receipts (ADRS), the regulator said in a statement on Wednesday.

 The SEC found that Citibank falsely provided U.S. securities that represent foreign shares, or ADRs, to brokers in thousands of premature transactions.
 Those brokers and customers did not have the actual number of foreign shares to support those ADRs, the SEC statement said.